 In the last 25 years, Infosys has given multiple bonuses and stock splits to its shareholders.
 And, that’s why the share price of Infosys is still in the affordable purchase rate for the average investors.
 In fact, if Infosys has not given so many bonuses and splits, the price of one share of Infosys might have been over multiple lacks by now.
-Here is the bonus and split history of Infosys since 1993:
+Here is the bonus and split history of Infosys from 1993 till 2018:

-Besides, Wipro is another common stock with the similar story.
+Besides, Wipro is another common stock with a similar story.
 Because of its consistent bonuses and splits, the Wipro share is still in the purchase range for the retail investors.
 Else, if the management had decided not to give any split or bonus, then the share of Wipro might also have been over multiple lakhs and maybe over crores by now.
 (Also read: Case Study: How 100 shares of WIPRO grew to be over Rs 3.28 crores in 27 years?)

-Now, the big question is why do companies split share?
+The big question – Why do companies split a share?